 Market makers get their name from the fact that their combined limit orders make up the entire order book, which represents the state of the market.
 Market takers, on the other hand, agree with the prices listed on the order book and execute their trade immediately.

 Crypto.com has a VIP tiering system which offers lower fees for makers at the first VIP level, so you can save on fees by using limit orders.
 Users can move up VIP tiers by reaching monthly volume milestones.
-Additional discounts can be gained by staking CRO tokens on the platform.
+Additional discounts can be gained by locking up CRO tokens on the platform.
 The full fee table can be seen below or on our Trading Fees page.

 Advanced Order Types